 Why?
-A former colleague (thank you, Bente!) challenged me to start writing about my life & thoughts as a young entrepreneur – and I can guarantee that this blog is nowhere near fashion & pink pages..
-Instead, I hope that my readers can see that there are so many other exciting career paths where you can work in a global context, with exciting technology, environmental issues and contribute towards a low-emission industry that transports 90% of everything.
+A former colleague (thank you, Bente!) challenged me to start writing about my life & thoughts as a young entrepreneur – and I can guarantee that this blog is nowhere near a fashion blog..
+I hope that my readers can see that there are so many exciting career paths across the ocean industries where you can work in a global context, with exciting technology, people from all continents, urgent environmental issues and contribute towards a low-emission industry that transports 90% of everything.
 This blog is about how I think and react on the world around me, whether its work related or more personal.

 How?
 I have always been one for taking independent choices.
-Stubborn, always asking the “why?!” and “what if?!”s, refusing to follow the herd without knowing why or what’s down the alternative path.
+Stubborn, always asking the “why?!” and “what if?!”s, refusing to follow the flock without knowing why or exploring what’s down the alternative path.

 Where: I spent 7 years from 16 – 23 in a small farm-house from the 16th century, without running water.
 My original plan was to become a equi-therapist (chiropractor for horses), as I used to spend every spare hour in the racing stables from the age of 9.
 One thing was for sure – I´d never ever end up working in an office; as it sounded very square.
-But after some hard working and quite varying years consisting of stable work/farm work (including building fences & driving tractors), phone sales, kindergarden, behind Shell station & bakery counters++, I got rid of some piercings and (in 2001) entered my first office job.
+But after some hard working and quite varying years consisting of stable work/farm work (including building fences & driving tractors), phone sales, kindergarden, behind Shell station & bakery counters++, I got rid of some piercings and at the age of 18 I entered my first office job.
 And finally discovered it was no way near as square as I had thought.